-- After you trade — Be sure to check your portfolio and that everything looks in order.
-Even experienced traders make ‘fat finger’ errors and it’s important to correct them before price moves too far.
+After you trade, check your portfolio to see if everything appears in order.
+Even experienced traders make ‘fat finger’ errors and correcting them is vital before price moves too far.

 Fierce competition between brokers has revolutionised the industry, which has resulted in super-low trading costs for their clients.
-All of the below trusted brokers make their money on the difference between the buy and sell prices they offer their clients — the bid-offer spread.
+All the trusted brokers below make their money on the difference between the buy and sell prices they offer their clients — the bid-offer spread.

 This approach makes managing your costs and comparing broker T&Cs easier to do.